 Litigation.
 Panhandle is involved in legal, tax and regulatory proceedings before various courts, regulatory bodies and governmental agencies regarding matters arising in the ordinary course of business, some of which involve substantial amounts.
-Where appropriate, Panhandle has made accruals in accordance with SFAS No. 5 in order to provide for such matters.
-Management believes the final disposition of these proceedings will not have a material adverse effect on Panhandle's consolidated results of operations or financial position.
+Where appropriate, Panhandle has made accruals in accordance with SFAS No. 5, Accounting for Contingencies, in order to provide for such matters.
+Management believes the final disposition of any such proceedings will not have a material adverse effect on Panhandle's consolidated results of operations, cash flows or financial position.

 Hope Land Mineral Corporation (Hope Land) contends that it owns the storage rights to property that contains a portion of Panhandle's Howell storage field.
 During June 2003, the Michigan Court of Appeals reversed the trial court's previous order, which had granted summary judgment in favor of Panhandle and dismissed the case.
 Panhandle filed an appeal of the Court of Appeals order with the Michigan Supreme Court which was denied in December of 2003.
 In April 2005, Hope Land filed trespass and unjust enrichment complaints against Panhandle to prevent running of the statute of limitations.
-Panhandle intends to file an action for condemnation to obtain the storage rights from Hope Land.
-Panhandle does not believe the outcome of this case will have a material adverse effect on Panhandle's consolidated results of operations or financial position.
+Panhandle filed an action for condemnation to obtain the storage rights from Hope Land.
+Pursuant to a pre-filing settlement with Hope Land, Panhandle obtained legal title to the storage rights upon the filing of the condemnation action.
+As a result, the only issue to be determined at trial is the value of such rights and the amount of trespass damages to which Hope Land is entitled.
+The trial court has not yet issued a scheduling order, but the trial is expected to be scheduled for the second quarter of 2006.
+Panhandle does not believe the outcome of this case will have a material adverse effect on Panhandle's consolidated results of operations, cash flows or financial position.

 Jack Grynberg, an individual, has filed actions against a number of companies, including Panhandle, now transferred to the U.S. District Court for the District of Wyoming, for damages for mis-measurement of gas volumes and Btu content, resulting in lower royalties to mineral interest owners.
-A similar action has also been filed against a number of companies, including Panhandle, in Kansas District Court.
+On May 13, 2005, the Special Master in this case issued a recommended decision that would, if adopted by the District Judge, result in dismissal of Panhandle and its affiliates from the case.
+A similar action, known as the Will Price litigation, has also been filed against a number of companies, including Panhandle, in Kansas District Court.
+Panhandle is currently awaiting the decision of the trial judge on the defendants' motion to dismiss the Will Price action.
 Panhandle believes that its measurement practices conformed to the terms of its FERC Gas Tariff, which was filed with and approved by FERC.
-As a result, Panhandle believes that it has meritorious defenses to the complaint (including FERC-related affirmative defenses, such as the filed rate/tariff doctrine, the primary/exclusive jurisdiction of FERC, and the defense that Panhandle complied with the terms of its tariff) and is defending the suit vigorously.
+As a result, Panhandle believes that it has meritorious defenses to the complaints (including FERC-related affirmative defenses, such as the filed rate/tariff doctrine, the primary/exclusive jurisdiction of FERC, and the defense that Panhandle complied with the terms of its tariff) and is defending the suits vigorously.